erik-helleren/growing-SEs/src/teaching/3_teaching.md

 First, here is an open example which I would put on line 1.
 First I commend the extraction of the method, which is clearly what happened based on the name of the method and the arg names.
 Next I and asking for a revision.
 Thats it.

 > Nice job extracting this into a method.
-Can you take a second pass on this method?
+Can you take a second pass on the method itself?

 I could make it less open by adding "to improve clarity" reducing the scope of the revision.